jpdavalos423/cse15l-lab-reports/lab-report-1.md

   Running the `ls` command on a file argument does not operate like the other ls commands and instead lists the information of the file.
 In this case, running the `ls` command returns the file path of the file passed as an argument.

+  This is not an error.

 ## cat command
 * __No arguments__

   ![Image](cat-no-args.png)

   Directory: root

+  Running the `cat` command with no arguments seems like mistake at first as it simply repeats the following thing that the user inputs back at them.
+However, this behavior is completely intentional is simply reads the input of the user rather than the file.

+  This is not an error.
 * __Directory argument__

   ![Image](cat-direc-arg.png)